TencentBlueKing/bk-cmdb/docs/apidoc/cc/en/add_cloud_host_to_biz.md

-### Function description
+### Function Description

-add cloud host to biz idle module (cloud host management dedicated interface, version: v3.10.19+, permission: edit business host)
+Add the module for idle hosts in the business related to cloud hosts (Dedicated interface for cloud host management, Version: v3.10.19+, Permission: Business host editing permission)

 ### Request Parameters